When it comes to options trading, strategies and techniques can quickly become complicated.

 With an unlimited potential for profit, many traders are attracted to buying call or put options.

-However, the risk is also great with these strategies because they have a negative expected value.
+However, the risk is also great with these strategies because they have a negative expected outcome.

-Not only do you have to be right directionally when buying options, but the magnitude of the move also has to exceed the expected volatility.
+Not only do you have to be right directionally when buying options, but the magnitude of the move also has to exceed the expected volatility in order for you to profit and make money.

 David Jaffee teaches his students how to sell option premium, which many believe is the best and safest options trading strategy.